kamranferoz/readAllPDF/README.md

 # readAllPDF
-Read PDF files from the provided location and Summarise it.
+AI-based simple app to read PDF files from the provided location and Summarise it.

 Include config.py file with OPENAI_API_KEY variable for your OpenAI API key.